KNowledgeOnWebScale/birthday/README.md

 # Birthday

-A RDF Surfaces implementation trying to implement deontic rules.
+A RDF Surfaces implementation trying to implement the birthday app with deontic rules.

 ## Deontic rules